 “Why would you want one?
 You can afford all the water on Earth.”

 “Heh, well, that’s not quite true.
 But I’m a collector of alien cultural items,” he explained proudly.
 “I’ve got the most complete arrangement of Callistan prayer shrouds in the system.”

 “Mmm,” Waceera said.
 “But nothing Selenite.”

 “Not yet,” Patryk agreed.
 “It’s a hole that’s been eating at me for years.
-All the black market options have been fabrications.”
+All the black market options are fakes.”

 After an hour of laborious trudging they entered a low, unassuming ravine between two slopes, and Waceera finally came to a halt.

 “Here,” she said, turning and looking him over.
 She tutted quietly.
 “You’re covered in dust, that’s no good.
 Could get in the joints of your suit, make a leak.”